kwccoin/solitaire-cli/Break_Down_Study/Readme.md

 Could run under docker using gdb and valgrind; but not Apple (run but ...) linux need power up the old thing ...

 Better do useful stuff and stop for awhile.
 But playing the game I would.

+==== P.S.

+Just stop to have more idea ... like multi user ...
+AI study etc. and touching for awhile.
+A new branch is developed as a base for my future self to work with.
+Need to do more serious work for my lovely fallen place.
+In the mean time, I guess I understand why again those hacker in the 70s doing text game (and also one on cathode tube) using the Internet then.
+It is all addictive.
+Have to stop :-)